Frequently Asked Questions

 Nope.
 Many of our families have one Jewish parent, Jewish ancestry, or a connection to Jewish identity through culture, history, or values.
 What matters most is a desire to grow and learn in a Jewish context.

-Why Saturday instead of Sunday?
+Why “Saturday School” instead of Sunday School?

-We meet on Saturdays because we want to reclaim Shabbat as a day for community, reflection, and joyful learning — and because it aligns with the rhythms of many Jewish families.
+We meet on Saturdays because we want to reclaim Shabbat as a day for community, reflection, and dynamic learning — and because it aligns with the rhythms of many Jewish families.
 Plus, it leaves Sunday open for rest, soccer, or watching football!

 Who are the teachers?